moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 State Setter Callback Function is a function that accepts the previous value as an argument and returns an updated value.
 If the previous state is not used to compute the next state, it passes the next state value as the argument for the state setter.

 ## component instance (RE class components)

 A React component instance is a component that uses classes to instantiate a react component.
 You can either use multiple instances or just a single instance in your React application.
 Each instance can perform individually, making them a requirement when creating an application.
 Instances are duplicates of the original class

 note: functional components (modern React) are not instantiated, but rather just called/invoked just like any function

+## local state

+A local state is data we manage in one or another component.
+Local state is most often managed in React using the useState hook.

+## global state

+A global state is a JavaScript object that stores data used by React to render components with dynamic content based on user action.
+Applications can include this global state for both functional and class components.